Calf Alive symposium presentations

 - Reducing calf loss through better management in Indonesia with Dr Dahlanuddin, University of Mataram, Indonesia

-- Defining the level of calf loss and identifying causes in your herd with Kieren McCosker, Beef Production Scientist, Northern Territory Department of Primary Industry and Resources
+- Defining the level of calf loss and identifying causes in your herd with Kieren McCosker, Beef Production Scientist, Northern Territory Department of Industry, Tourism and Trade

 - What we can do about calf loss with Kylie Schooley, Veterinarian and North Australian Beef Producer